-This is the most complicated area of retirement spending, but in general, your taxes will be less in retirement than when you were working for a couple reasons:
+This is the most complicated area of retirement spending, but in general, your taxes in retirement will be less than when you were working for a couple reasons:

 Social Security has tax breaks.
 How Social Security is taxed depends on your overall situation, but at most 85% of it can be included in your income.
 That means that you get a 15% deduction from income taxes on Social Security—and a bigger deduction if your income is less.